With every product promising to be a miracle fix, it’s hard to know where to start with supplements for female hormonal imbalance.

 Supports liver function, relieves PMS symptoms, anti-inflammatory, regulates blood sugar, supports weight loss, strengthens immune system, supports progesterone and estrogen balance (source).

-|Matcha Green Tea||Loaded with antioxidants and chlorophyll.|
+|Matcha Green Tea||Rich in antioxidants and chlorophyll.|

 Shown to boost energy, increase metabolism and weight loss, support healthy liver function (7, 8).

 Helps the body break down estrogen and get rid of excess estrogen (source).

 Aside from the above ingredients, this powder also has lemon, mint, monk fruit and coconut water which help to give it a very pleasant taste (which is hard to accomplish with many green powders!).